cloudposse/docs/content/tutorials/first-aws-environment.md

 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Docker](https://docs.docker.com/get-docker/)
 - An AWS test account and credentials for that account added to `aws-vault` so they're ready to be used in Geodesic.
-  - We recommend Administrator privileges to make everything easy, but you can likely get away with credentials that only allow S3, ClodFront, and DynamoDB access.
+  - We recommend Administrator privileges to make everything easy, but you can likely get away with credentials that only allow S3, CloudFront, and DynamoDB access.
   - If you haven't set this up before, check out [the Geodesic how-to on authenticating with aws-vault]({{< relref "howto/geodesic/authenticate-with-aws-vault.md" >}}).
   - We'll refer to your `aws-vault` profile through out this tutorial as `$YOUR_PROFILE`.
 When you see that, be sure to replace with whatever name you added to `aws-vault`.

 ### Understanding

-Prior to starting this tutorial, you should be sure you understand [our various concepts and terminology]({{< relref "fundamentals/concepts.md" >}}) and have gone through our [Getting started with Geodesic]({{< relref "tutorials/geodesic-getting-started.md" >}}) and [Getting started with Atmos tutorial]({{< relref "tutorials/atmos-getting-started.md" >}}) because we'll be building upon the knowledge in both of those tutorials.
+Prior to starting this tutorial, you should be sure that you understand [our various concepts and terminology]({{< relref "fundamentals/concepts.md" >}}) and have gone through our [Getting started with Geodesic]({{< relref "tutorials/geodesic-getting-started.md" >}}) and [Getting started with Atmos tutorial]({{< relref "tutorials/atmos-getting-started.md" >}}) because we'll be building upon the knowledge in both of those tutorials.

 ## Tutorial